 - 6 points

-- Typically this unit is assessed in the following ways: (1) assignments; (2) tests; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) assignments; (2) tests; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Lectures: 3-hours per week

 Labs 1-hour per week

 - STAT4067 will be replaced by STAT5061 Statistical Data Science from 2022.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.